Last updated on July 16th, 2023 at 12:17 pm

 - A baby tank should also be provided for children.

-- The swimming pool should be rectangular if additional facility for water polo is to be provided.
+- The swimming pool should be rectangular if an additional facility for water polo is to be provided.
 Otherwise, any geometric figure shapes can be used for the construction of the pool.

 - The most important requirement of swimming in the pool is the filtration system, which re-circulates and filters the water.